 Today on the liturgical calendar was the Solemnity of the Ascension of the Lord.
 Because Christ has ascended, he is now “seated at the right of God” on his rightful throne of authority and dominion.

 The first reading (Acts 1:1-11), and the Gospel reading (Mark 16:15-20) are very crucial pieces of testimony regarding this amazing moment in history.
 They both describe the Ascension of Jesus Christ, but the Inspired writers provide different perspectives.
 As I read them, two noticeable things stood out.

-First, examine the apostles question they ask to our Lord.
+First, examine the apostle’s question they ask our Lord.
 They ask him “Lord, are you at this time going to restore the kingdom to Israel?”
 Jesus had been with them in his earthly ministry for about 3 years.
 He ate with his disciples, taught them many things, and performed great miracles, but as he conquered death and was going back to his glory, as he had taught his disciples he would, they asked him this seemingly weird question.

-Because nearly every Jew expected the messiah to be a political leader that would restore Israel and free the nation from oppressive Roman authority.
-Literally every Jew was expectant of this revolutionary messiah figure that would give hope to a downcast nation.
-Hence, when Jesus mentioned the Son of Man would suffer and be handied over, Peter immediately interjected (Mat.
+Because nearly every Jew expected the Messiah to be a political leader that would restore Israel and free the nation from oppressive Roman authority.
+Literally, every Jew was expectant of this revolutionary messiah figure that would give hope to a downcast nation.
+Hence, when Jesus mentioned the Son of Man would suffer and be handed over, Peter immediately interjected (Mat.
 16:22-23) because what good would a dead messiah be to a hopeful nation.
 Moreover, after his crucifixion, the two saddened followers on the road to Emmaus indicated that they hoped Jesus Christ would be the one who would redeem Israel.